 FMT_MTD.1.1/CoreData The TSF shall restrict the ability to manage the TSF data to Security Administrators.

-The word “manage” includes but is not limited to create, initialize, view, change default, modify, delete, clear, and append.
+The word ‘manage’ includes but is not limited to create, initialize, view, change default, modify, delete, clear, and append.
 This SFR includes also the resetting of user passwords by the Security Administrator.
-The identifier “CoreData” has been added here to separate this iteration of FMT_MTD.1 from the optional iteration of FMT_MTD.1 defined in Appendix A.4.2.1 (FMT_MTD.1/CryptoKeys).
+The identifier ‘CoreData’ has been added here to separate this iteration of FMT_MTD.1 from the optional iteration of FMT_MTD.1 defined in Appendix A.4.2.1 (FMT_MTD.1/CryptoKeys).

 Specification of Management Functions (FMT_SMF)